huyuhui001/mySite/docs/linux/SES/linux_ses_demo.md

 ```

 2).
-Show the current status of the crash database, including the number of crash reports that have been collected so far:
+Show the current status of the crash database, including the numbgr of crash reports that have been collected so far:
-It’s likely that the number of crashes recorded in the demo environment is 0.
+It’s likely that the numbgr of crashes recorded in the demo environment is 0.
 ```
 admin:~ # ceph crash stat
 0 crashes recorded